crypto-chassis/ccapi/README.md

-Breaking changes in v6: Greetings, Ladies and Gentlemen, we've introduced some simplifications and breaking changes to our build process.
-Compared to v5, it should be much easier.
-If you have any questions, feel free to ping us on Discord https://discord.gg/b5EKcp9s8T.
-Thank you.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*